 Do you have permission to install cabinets in my street?

 Yes.
-Swish Fibre has been granted Code Powers by Ofcom and is a recommended Communications Provider by Openreach.
+Swish Fibre has been granted Code Powers by Ofcom and all other necessary permissions to undertake the work required.
 We have worked closely with your local authority to ensure the planning and coordination of our build programme is achieved to a high standard.
 All cabinet locations have been approved by the local authority.

 Where can I find information on the progress of the network installation?

 We are currently building dedicated online web-pages for build town communities at www.swishfibre.com/locations.
 These will include, build plans, an evolving bank of frequently-asked-questions and opportunities to speak with the Swish team.
 We are committed to providing regular updates here to keep you informed of progress.